 To prepare for each project we collaborate on a document that we call a proposal.
 The goal is to understand whether the work proposed seems achievable in three weeks and to identify risks as early as possible.

-At the beginning a draft for a proposal is created by a member of our product team.
+At the beginning a draft for a proposal is created by a member of the product team.
 After some initial framing it is shared with the developers for an engineering review.
 Once the feedback from engineering is taken into account and an agreement is reached on the feasibility of the proposal - we kick it off and the implementation team starts the works.

 All further communication is asynchronous.
 We intentionally don’t create chat rooms per project.
 We communicate over comments in a Trello card that we create for each new project.